Angus Houston

-Early life
+Early life and education

-Houston was born on 9 June 1947 in Ayrshire, Scotland, and educated at Strathallan School in Forgandenny, Perthshire.
+Allan Grant Houston was born in 1947 in Ayrshire, Scotland, and educated at Strathallan School in Forgandenny, Perthshire.
 He emigrated to Australia in 1968 to work as a jackaroo on a sheep and wheat farm near the town of Mukinbudin in the North Eastern Wheatbelt region of Western Australia.

-Service career
+RAAF career

 Early career

 Houston joined the RAAF as a cadet pilot in 1970 and was soon given the nickname "Angus".
 On 20 March 1971, he was granted an eight-year short-service commission with the rank of pilot officer, and was promoted to flying officer on 20 March 1973.
 He spent the early part of his career flying UH-1 Iroquois helicopters in various parts of Australia, Papua New Guinea and Indonesia.
 On 10 March 1975, he received a permanent commission, with a promotion to flight lieutenant on 20 September.

 After graduation from Flying Instructors Course in 1975, Houston completed several instructional tours on Macchi MB-326H, British Aircraft Corporation Strikemaster and Iroquois aircraft.
 A posting to the Republic of Singapore Air Force (RSAF) from 1976 to 1978 was followed by two years at No. 9 Squadron at RAAF Base Amberley.
 In late 1979, Houston was posted to Hill Air Force Base, Utah, United States, for exchange flying duties with a United States Air Force helicopter unit.

 In 1980 he was awarded the Air Force Cross for an open sea rescue in gale-force winds off the coast of New South Wales in 1979.
 He was promoted to squadron leader on 1 January 1982.

 After a further posting to No. 9 Squadron as the Executive Officer, and staff training at RAAF Staff College, Houston was posted to the Department of Air (Development Division) where he was involved in the Black Hawk helicopter Project.
 In 1987, Houston assumed command of No. 9 Squadron to introduce the Black Hawk helicopter, to relocate the unit from Amberley to Townsville, Queensland, and to transfer the capability to the Australian Army.
 In 1989 he served one year in command of the 5th Aviation Regiment.
 Houston was admitted as a Member of the Order of Australia in 1990 for his work in the transfer of responsibility for Blackhawk operations.

 Following graduation from Joint Services Staff College, Houston was posted to the Joint Operations staff at Headquarters Australian Defence Force and was involved in strategic planning during the Persian Gulf War of 1990–1991.

 On promotion to group captain in July 1992, he assumed the post of Director Air Force Policy and negotiated the establishment of the RSAF Flying School at RAAF Base Pearce.
 After completing a C-130H Hercules conversion in 1993, Houston commanded No. 86 Wing from 1994 to 1995.

 Houston attended the Royal College of Defence Studies in London in 1996.
 He was Chief of Staff, Headquarters Australian Theatre from 1997 to 1999, Commander Integrated Air Defence System from 1999 to 2000 and Head Strategic Command from 17 August 2000.